 The University of St. Augustine for Health Sciences (USAHS) Vice President, Accreditation and Assessment has overall responsibility for institutional and programmatic accreditation.
 This person works with departments throughout USAHS to improve processes, gain efficiencies and ensure consistent data and performance information to meet accreditor requirements at institutional and program levels and to support academic quality.

-Based at our Austin, Texas campus, Dr. Davis is responsible for oversight of accreditation and assessment at all five USAHS campuses.
+Based at our Austin, TX campus, Dr. Davis is responsible for oversight of accreditation and assessment at all five USAHS campuses.